IRS: 5, NRS: 22

 - Achieving equitable benefits from Sustainable Agricultural Intensification through more effective tools and metrics

 - Climate smart coffee and cocoa: from theory to practice (CSCC)

 - Regional Strategic Analysis and Knowledge Support System in West Africa (ReSAKSS-WA Phase III, 2017-2021)

-IITA has been active in the Republic of Ghana since 1979, when they started working together with the International Maize and Wheat Improvement Center (CIMMYT), the CSIR-Crops Research Institute (CRI) and other Ghanaian government agencies.
-Through these collaborative projects, improved varieties of maize, cowpea and soybean were released for use by farmers.
+IITA has been active in the Republic of Ghana since 1979, when it established a working relationship with the International Maize and Wheat Improvement Center (CIMMYT), Crops Research Institute (CRI) and other government agencies to improve agriculture in the country.
+As a result of these collaborative efforts, improved quality of varieties of maize, cowpea and soybean have been released to farmers for planting.